Qeolvdxu/ODTV/README.md

 ## Usage

-Once the application is running, follow the on-screen instructions to select your data files, choose fields for visualization, customize gauges, and review flight statistics.
+Once the application is running, follow the on-screen instructions to select your video and csv files, choose fields for visualization, customize gauges, and review flight statistics.

 ## Contributing